23yuvi23/CohotYuvi/week 08 Course-Selling-App/notes.md

     when u have node js backend we use  auth with google -> passport.js when we have nextjs backend we user auth with google -> nextauth.js

+from 32 Title » 8 2 Backend Of Course Selling App Part 2